 Anyone who is new to commodities, or investing in general, should probably talk with a financial advisor before making any purchases.
 Lucky for you, the National Futures Association, which regulates the commodity industry, has created the commodity trading advisor (CTA) certification.
 So make sure that whoever you speak to about this topic is a CTA.

-Pros and Cons of Commodity Investments
+Pros and Cons of Investing in Commodities

 As an overall investment type, commodities are reliant on the laws of market supply and demand.
 This can obviously have its upsides and downsides, as volatility can run rampant with so many outside factors affecting every commodity’s production and sale.
 Below we detail some of the benefits and concerns of each commodity: